Align Your Content With What People Are Searching For

 So we’ve found a question which is being asked, but how well is it being answered?
 Well, let’s find out – feed the query into a Google search and let’s see what comes up:

 It looks like there are plenty of people providing articles about content marketing for B2B, and several articles which have been produced in the last few months.
-In essence, this question is already being thoroughly answered, so if we want our content to be discovered, we’ll need to find a question which isn’t so competitive.
-Let’s go back to Answer The Public and try feeding “content marketing for b2b” in, to see what variations on this search we can find.
+In essence, this question is already being thoroughly answered, so if we want our content to be discovered, we’ll need to find a question that isn’t so competitive.
+Let’s go back to the answerthepublic.com app and try feeding “content marketing for b2b” in, to see what variations on this search we can find.

 Step 3: The Need for Niche